philspence/gendock/README.md

 # GenDock

-GenDock is a Python script that can either randomly generate molecules or use a preexisting library of molecules to screen against a macromolecules using AutoDock Vina, to aid in finding new ligands for receptor binding.
+GenDock is a Python script that can either randomly generate molecules or use a preexisting library of molecules to screen against a macromolecule (or multiple macromolecules) using AutoDock Vina, to aid in finding new ligands for receptor binding.
+Machine learning alogrithms are also being designed to aid in the identification process.

-GenDock is ***not*** designed to give highly detailed computational analysis for the ligand-receptor binding, but ***is*** designed for very high throughput screening, the results of which can then be taken on for further analysis.
+GenDock is ***not*** designed to give highly detailed computational analysis for the ligand-receptor binding, but ***is*** designed for high throughput screening, the results of which can then be taken on for further analysis.

 ## Setup

 GenDock is only supported on macOS and Linux.
 Windows users can install Ubuntu using WSL and use GenDock from there.

 I recommend using [Anaconda](https://www.anaconda.com/download) to setup your python environment.
-After installing conda, run the install script ***install.py*** to setup GenDock.
-This script will setup the conda environment, install MGLTools and add the command for pythonsh to either your .bashrc or .bash_profile, depending on your OS.
-GenDock will not work without these.

-Alternatively, you can manage your own python packages, in which case, ensure python version is 3.5.6 and you have the *rdkit* module installed.
+GenDock depends upon the installation of *autodock-vina*, *rdkit*, *openbabel*, and  *scikit-learn* - all of which can be handled by Anaconda and should installed to a single environment.

 ## Preparing Receptors

-Save macromolecules/receptors in the **receptor** directory as **receptorX.pdb** where X is the numerical value, receptor1.pdb or receptor2.pdb, for example.
+Save your macromolecules/receptors in the *receptor* directory as **receptorX.pdbqt** where X is the numerical value, e.g. **receptor1.pdbqt**.
 The Autodock Vina configuration files are then named **rX-vina-config.txt**.
-These should be edited with your vina properties, grid size and location etc. I recommend using AutoDock Tools to find out the suitable grid size and location for your receptor.
+These should be edited with your vina properties, grid size and location etc. I recommend using AutoDock Tools to find out the suitable grid size and location for your receptor, as well as saving to a *.pdbqt* file format.
 There is already a default config file named **r1-vina-config.txt** and the parameters are set as:
 ```
 receptor = receptor/receptor.pdbqt